 One event that had a significant impact on the market was the lawsuit filed by the U.S. Securities and Exchange Commission (SEC) in December 2020 against Ripple Labs and its founder, arguing that the cryptocurrency XRP did not qualify as an “investment contract.”
 Following the Ripple lawsuit, the SEC agreed to drop its claims against two Ripple executives, causing the price of XRP to surge by approximately 90%—a development that has sent shockwaves through the market.

-Bitcoin is available for trading on Exness with leverage of up to 400x (*) on all pairs (excluding BTC/ZAR) and is swap-free; however, trading conditions vary slightly by pair.
-Additionally, Exness offers Bitcoin CFDs with spreads lower than the industry average.
-Please be sure to review the trading conditions before you start trading.
-The trading conditions for Bitcoin pairs on Exness are as follows:
+All Bitcoin instruments available for trading on Exness offer leverage of up to 400x (*) (excluding BTC/ZAR) and are swap-free; however, trading conditions may vary slightly depending on the instrument.
+Additionally, Exness offers Bitcoin CFDs with spreads that are lower than the industry average.
+Please be sure to review the trading conditions before you begin trading.
+The trading conditions for Exness’s Bitcoin instruments are as follows:

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.